 Automation has changed the face of software development.
 Today we no longer provision boxes manually.
 We treat computing infrastructure as code.
 The same is true for deployment.
 Gone are the days of weekend war rooms where a bunch of sysadmins got together with cases of Coke and bags of chips to install operating systems and applications.
 Hot fixes are no longer done by hand copying files via SSH on a case by case basis.
 We create and destroy environments on whim.
 Our releases are run by code that make deployment continuous and constant.

-mabl is aimed at bridging this gap between the tester and the SDET by empowering users to create codeless tests that are as effective as those coded by more seasoned programmers and easily integrated into your work flow.
-Get your free trial now.Back to the blog
+mabl is aimed at bridging this gap between the tester and the SDET by empowering testers to easily create codeless tests that are as effective as those coded by more seasoned programmers that can seamlessly integrate into your work flow.
+Get your free trial now and see how powerful your tests can become.